zonghaohuang007/home/_pages/about.md

 My research mainly focuses on privacy and security issues in data analytics techniques.
 Especially, I am interested in the theoretical aspects on applying differentialy privacy into machine learning.

-I am currently doing my master thesis, and expected to graduate in Decemeber, 2019.
+I am currently doing my master thesis tittled by "Information Privacy and Security in Data Analytics", and expected to graduate in Decemeber, 2019.
 I hope I could continue my PhD pursuit in my interested areas after finishing my master.